Reproductions & Permissions

 No, you must request the image and/or permission directly from the Imaging Services Department.

-8. I purchased a black and white image from the Imaging Services Department.
-I want the image to be tinted in sepia or another color in a publication.
-Am I allowed to do this?
+8. I purchased a black and white image from the Imaging Services Department and I would like to change the color.
+Can I use a tinted image in sepia in my publication?

-Any alterations to digital reproductions must be reviewed and approved of by Imaging Services staff.
-The best way to have an image approved is to send a sample of how you would like to alter the image to firstname.lastname@example.org.
+Do not use an edited or altered image file in a publication without the prior approval of the Imaging Services Department.
+The best way to have an image approved is to send a sample of the altered image to firstname.lastname@example.org.

-9. I want to crop the image I purchased from the Imaging Services Department to a specific part of the reproduction for my publication.
-Am I allowed to do this?
+9. Can I crop the image I purchased from the Imaging Services Department to a specific part of the reproduction for my publication?

 10. I am ready to make a request and plan on paying by check.
 Should I send my check along with my order form?

-No, please do not send check payments with your paperwork.
+No, do not send check payments with your paperwork.
 You will receive an invoice from our department, after which you may send payment.
-We ask patrons to wait to send payment because we find that checks are often made out for an incorrect amount and it creates more work to correct the error.
+We ask patrons to wait to send payment to ensure that the check is made out to the correct amount.